isomerpages/moe-jingshanpri/_subject-learning/English Language.md

 <p></p>
 <p><strong>Every JingShanite is an Empathetic Communicator, a Discerning Reader and a Creative Inquirer!</strong>
 </p>
-<p>At JSPS, we are committed to nurturing empowered learners — confident
+<p>At Jing Shan Primary School, we are committed to nurturing empowered learners
-in their voice and choice, curious in their inquiry, and compassionate in their interactions — ready to shape the future with courage, creativity, and conviction.&nbsp;</p>
+— confident in their voice and choice, curious in their inquiry, and compassionate in their interactions — ready to shape the future with courage, creativity, and conviction.&nbsp;</p>
 <p>Through the teaching and learning of English Language in JSPS, we aim